William Starling Sullivant: Biography

 He was elected as a member to the American Philosophical Society in 1862.

 In 1864 Sullivant published his most important work, Icones Muscorum, containing 129 illustrations and descriptions of the mosses indigenous to eastern North America.
 The breadth of this work and the excellent illustrations cemented Sulivant's reputation as the pre-eminent American bryologist of his time.
+With Leo Lesquereux, he published two editions of an exsiccata work called Musci Boreali-Americani Quorum Specimina Exsiccata (1856, 1865).

 He contracted pneumonia and died in Columbus on April 30, 1873.
 He had been working on a supplement to Icones Muscorum which was completed in 1874 by his colleagues, Leo Lesquereux.
 Lesquereux and Thomas P. James also completed his Manual of Mosses of North America in 1884.

 During his career Sullivant had named and described 270 species of bryophytes and had gained worldwide recognition as the preeminent authority on North America mosses and related plants.
 He built an herbarium of some 18,000 moss specimens which were donated to Harvard University.
 The Sullivant Moss Society was named in his honor and later became known as the American Bryological and Lichenological Society.

 He married three times: Jane Marshall in 1824, Eliza Griscom Wheeler in 1834 and Caroline Eudora Sutton in 1851.
+His second wife Eliza was a botanical collector and it was she who collected the holotype specimen for the genus Sullivantia.
 He had thirteen children with his three wives.
 His son, T. S. Sullivant, was the influential cartoonist published in Life and other magazines.